wdpm/publishing-python-packages/.github/CONTRIBUTING.md

 # Contributing to Publishing Python Packages

+> This issue template is generally used for book projects.

 Thank you for your interest in improving _Publishing Python Packages_!
 Please read these guidelines to see how best to contribute to the book's success.